masa-finance/docs/docs/developers/masa-contracts-staking/@openzeppelin/contracts/access/AccessControlEnumerable.md

 function getRoleMember(bytes32 role, uint256 index) external view returns (address)
 ```

-_Returns one of the accounts that have `role`. `index` must be a value between 0 and {getRoleMemberCount}, non-inclusive.
+_Returns one of the accounts that have `role`. `index` must be a value between 0 and \{getRoleMemberCount\}, non-inclusive.
 Role bearers are not sorted in any particular way, and their ordering may change at any point.
-WARNING: When using {getRoleMember} and {getRoleMemberCount}, make sure you perform all queries on the same block.
+WARNING: When using \{getRoleMember\} and \{getRoleMemberCount\}, make sure you perform all queries on the same block.
 See the following https://forum.openzeppelin.com/t/iterating-over-elements-on-enumerableset-in-openzeppelin-contracts/2296[forum post] for more information._

 #### Parameters